 Additionally, I think it’s worth noting that gold’s track record during this millennium so far suggests a utility to the asset that retirement savers may overlook when considering metals in the singular context of shorter periods of economic turmoil: From the beginning of 2001 through today, the price of gold has appreciated 550%.

 All of this said, there of course is no assurance that precious metals will surge during another financial crisis or that gold’s respectable performance over the last two decades will continue.
-But when it comes to deciding how one might hedge their savings, I think there’s some value in at least recognizing that metals have shown the potential – historically speaking – to add value during both shorter-term periods of economic volatility as well as over more extended periods of time.

 That aside, the message that I really want to pass along here concerns the importance of maintaining awareness.
 In the same way your personal safety is well-served by remaining aware of your physical surroundings, you will be well-served by remaining aware of your economic surroundings.